MILITARY RAILROADS

 At the location between 36th and 38th Streets west of Second Avenue, you will see property marked "8th Ward Market Site" and a loop of track within that property.
 This trackage appears to be serviced by Bush Terminal RR for a farmers market once located there.

-The following pages are from the book "A Record of Wartime Activities" which is an accounting of construction projects undertaken by Turner Construction for the U.S. Government.
-It was published in 1919 and there is a great deal of interesting information within these pages of the fleet Supply Base:
+The following pages are from the book "A Record of Wartime Activities" - Turner Construction (1919) which is an accounting of construction projects undertaken by Turner Construction for the U.S. Government.
+It was published in 1919 and there is a great deal of interesting information within these pages of the Fleet Supply Base as well as other construction projects awarded to Turner Costruction.
+The applicable pages for the Fleet Supply Base are included here for your viewing:

 .